What I Do at WPT:

 Thoughts About My Job:

-I grew up in “the country" about 20 minutes outside of Saratoga Springs, where seeing a cow in the road was a regular occurrence.
+I grew up about 20 minutes outside of Saratoga Springs, where seeing a cow in the road was a regular occurrence.

 My parents got me involved with horses at the early age of 8.
-When I first started to ride, I had to stand on a chair to put the saddle on my horse because I was so small.
-It started with riding lessons and led to my horses still living in my parents' backyard - over 15 years later.
+It started with riding lessons and led to my horses still living in my parents' backyard - over 20 years later.

-Prior to joining the West Point Team, I was an auditor.
-I moved to New York City to work for a public accounting firm after college.
-It took me less than six months to realize I did not belong in the City and needed to move back to the Saratoga area (I made it a point to be back before the Saratoga meet started).
-I then worked at a regional accounting firm in Albany, New York from the spring of 2007 through late 2010.
-While I was an auditor I worked on a variety of clients, including publicly traded companies, for-profit companies and not-for-profit organizations.
+After graduating, I moved to New York City to work for a public accounting firm.
+It took me less than six months to realize I did not belong in the City and moved back to the Saratoga area, (I made it a point to be back before the Saratoga meet started).
+I then worked at a regional accounting firm in Albany, New York from the Spring of 2007 until I joined the West Point Team in November 2010.

 Lindsey HeumannChief Financial Officer